abdrahmansoltan/Learning-Notes/Data Structures & Algorithms/1-Data-Structures.md

      - `insertions = (4+9+14+...+N)` --> `O(N^2)`
   2. Increase the capacity by a constant factor `F` each time a resize occurs --> **This is the best solution**
      - `insertions = (4+8+16+...+N)` --> `O(2N)` --> `O(N)`
+       - Notice that it's dominated by the last term `N` as `2` is a constant
      - `space` --> `O(2N)` --> `O(N)`

 - As soon as the first element is inserted into the list, we detect a change in the underlying size of the structure.
 In particular, we see the number of bytes jump from 72 to 104, an increase of exactly `32 bytes`.
 Usually, we run on a `64-bit` machine architecture, meaning that each memory address is a `64-bit` number (i.e., `8 bytes`).
 We speculate that the increase of `32 bytes` reflects the allocation of an underlying array capable of storing four object references.
 This hypothesis is consistent with the fact that we do not see any underlying change in the memory usage after inserting the second, third, or fourth element into the list.